microsoft/BotFramework-WebChat/README.md

 ### Easiest: In any website, IFRAME the standard WebChat channel

-Add a WebChat channel to your registered bot, and paste in the supplied `<iframe>` code.
+Add a WebChat channel to your registered bot, and paste in the supplied `<iframe>` code, which points at a WebChat instance hosted by Microsoft.
 That was easy, you're done!
-Please be aware that the version of WebChat running on on that channel may lag behind the latest release.
+Please be aware that the version of said WebChat instance may lag behind the latest release.

 * Like using IFRAME but want more options, or to run the latest release, or a custom build?
-Try [hosting WebChat yourself](#easy-in-any-website-iframe-webchat).
+Read on.

 ### Easy: In your non-React website, run WebChat inline

 Add a DirectLine (**not WebChat**) channel, and generate a Direct Line Secret.
 Make sure to enable Direct Line 3.0.

-Include `botchat.css` and `botchat.js` in your website:
+Include `botchat.css` and `botchat.js` in your website, e.g.:

 ```HTML
 <!DOCTYPE html>